PCI DSS

 [LEARN MORE] Myth buster: 10 of the most common PCI DSS myths busted

-An advantage of a strict pre-deployment approval process is that you will be able to use protective measures such as Content Security Policy (CSP) and Subresource Integrity (SRI).
-They are based on knowing the hash values of approved scripts because the hash value will be able to be computed as part of the pre-deployment process.
+An advantage of a strict pre-deployment approval process is that you can use protective measures such as Content Security Policy (CSP) and Subresource Integrity (SRI).
+They are based on knowing the hash values of approved scripts because the hash value is computed as part of the pre-deployment process.

 First, the larger and more complex an organization's e-commerce platform, the more arduous the process.
-There’s a real danger that it won’t be followed because it becomes a roadblock in the development and deployment processes.
+There’s a real danger that the process won’t be followed if it becomes a roadblock in the development and deployment processes.

-Second, if any script changes (say by a third-party provider), then the script won’t be allowed to load, and so the functionality of the page will be affected (in the worst case, breaking the entire site).
+Second, if any script changes (say by a third-party provider), then the script won’t be allowed to load, so the page's functionality will be affected.
+In a worst-case scenario, this could break the entire site and prevent customers from checking out.

 3.2.
 Post-change approval

-In this model, it is still important to control who in your organization can add new JavaScript to the page and who can approve the script.
-This is particularly important because you’re effectively defining a time window in which a script is allowed to be active on the payment page before it is approved.
+In this model, it’s still important to control who in your organization can add new JavaScript to the page and who can approve the script.
+This is particularly important because you’re effectively defining a time window within which a script is allowed to be active on the payment page before it is approved.

 The workflow needs to be triggered by an automated process that detects when: